Anello-Photonics/docs-A1/docs/fw_upgrade.rst

 Firmware Upgrade Procedure - Command Line
 ------------------------------------------
-Connect both ports to a Windows, Linux (x86), or Linux (ARM) computer using the provided DB9 to USB cables (all other units).
+Connect RS-422 port to a Windows, Linux (x86), or Linux (ARM) computer using the provided DB9 to USB cable.

 To enter bootloading mode, send the following command to the UART port using a serial interface program such as CoolTerm:
 #APRST,2*5A